trend-dennis-tsai/trend-dennis-tsai/README.md

-- 👋 Hi, I’m @trend-dennis-tsai from CoreTech AILab
+- 👋 Hi, I’m @trend-dennis-tsai
 - 👀 I’m interested in machine learning, data science, incident response and threat analysis
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just ping me through Teams or Slack
+- 📫 How to reach me ...

 <!---
 trend-dennis-tsai/trend-dennis-tsai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.